sherlock-audit/2024-02-rio-network-core-protocol-judging/README.md

 https://github.com/rio-org/rio-sherlock-audit/pull/13

+**10xhash**

+> The protocol team fixed this issue in the following PRs/commits: [rio-org/rio-sherlock-audit#13](https://github.com/rio-org/rio-sherlock-audit/pull/13)

+Now since the value of the rio token is only computed at the time of rebalance, if the off-chain system is able to update the slashed validators balance in eigenpod before the rebalance call, the correct price will be used

+**sherlock-admin4**

+The Lead Senior Watson signed off on the fix.

 # Issue M-8: All operators can have ETH deposits regardless of the cap setted for them leading to miscalculated TVL

 Source: https://github.com/sherlock-audit/2024-02-rio-network-core-protocol-judging/issues/235